JohnTerragnoli/ECE383_Lab03/README.md

 12. **Starting Over:** A couple of days into spring break I started getting a little desperate, especially because there was no one there to help answer my technical questions.
 I kept all of my old code, but decided to start all over, as if I were doing it for the first time.
 This included checking in ISE Project editor to make sure lab02 was still working.
 13. **Checking ISE Project Editor:** I ran this code to make sure I could still read something on my oscilloscope and move the triggers around with the buttons on the Xilix board.
 I got these files from gitHub, because the Lab02, lab2_pack, and datapath files had all been altered to accomodate for Lab03.
 It worked again like new.
-14. **New Xilinx Project:** Then I created a new project name in Xilinx Project Studio for lab03c.
+14. **New Xilinx Project:** Then I created a new project name in Xilinx Platform Studio for lab03c.
 This made sure to include
 14.